-But you may just want to avoid traffic altogether and don't know what apps, or what website best discusses all these items of information.
+But you may want to avoid traffic altogether and don’t know what apps or what website best discusses all these items of information.

-Here, we will provide you what our law firm thinks are the top car accident resources of LA motorists.
+Here, we will provide you with what our law firm thinks are the top car accident resources for LA motorists.
 We think these can help you before or after a car accident.
 Please browse around our resources and tell us what you think?

 Pre Car Accident Apps and Websites:

 Below are some of the best apps and websites dealing with traffic accident avoidance.

 LA City Traffic Reports: This amazing website by the City of LA covers traffic in major LA cities, so you can hopefully avoid traffic and associated fender benders.
 We rate this as a beneficial source of information for you and your family.